-As Covid-19 spreads throughout Europe and containment measures are imposed on citizens by the various states, I decide to start a work of documentation of my daily life in confinement through a series of self-portraits featuring a hypochondriac character bordering on paranoia.
+As Covid-19 spreads throughout Europe and containment measures are imposed on citizens by the various states, I decide to start a work of documenting my daily life in confinement through a series of self-portraits featuring a hypochondriac character bordering on paranoia.

 It is a work about loneliness and boredom through which I tried to bring a touch of humour and poetry to lightly counterbalance the gravity of the health crisis we are going through.